 AGH service for human cells

-This array uses a combination of copy number probes and single nucleotide polymorphisms (SNPs) to enable determination of DNA copy number changes as well as the detection of regions with absence of heterozygosity (AOH) or the acquired loss of heterozygosity (LOH).
+This array uses a combination of copy number probes and single nucleotide polymorphisms (SNPs) to enable the determination of DNA copy number changes as well as the detection of regions with an absence of heterozygosity (AOH) or the acquired loss of heterozygosity (LOH).
 The genome-wide resolution for the detection of DNA copy number losses or gains on this platform is about 200 kb.

 What types of abnormalities are reported?

 Acquired copy number variations (CNVs) and loss of heterozygosity (LOH) present in at least ~15 – 20% of cells will be reported.

 For the AGH analysis (Infinium Global Screening Array v3.0 platform), an assessment of normal variation is made with reference to ~5,000 normal control samples and a database of ~10,000 clinical samples.
 However, benign constitutional (heritable) CNVs will not be reported unless requested.

 Balanced rearrangements and low level (10 – 20%) of mosaicism will not be detected using AGH.
 In practice, this level of mosaicism is statistically similar to the level which can be detected by karyotype analysis of 20 cells.